PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 This defensive coding in a sniff should, of course, also be safeguarded via tests.

 Parse/compile errors can take various forms.
-Some can be handled without much problems by PHPCS, some can not.
+Some can be handled without many problems by PHPCS, some can not.

 If a code snippet to be tested could lead to a broken token stream due to a parse/compile error, the code snippet should always be put in a separate test case file by itself and be accompanied by a comment stating the test is an intentional parse error.